dgoegl/dgoegl-OSESM/README.md

-# dgoegl-OSESM
+# dgoegl OSESM
-Demo repository OSESM
+This is a live demo repository for the course OSESM